Updated: Oct 25

 Now, there is a caveat here.
 One thing speakers can do that headphones simply cannot is tell you how a master will translate across a room.
 Believe it or not, even air-conditioning blowing in the background can have an effect on the master.
 The air blowing across the room from the side (if enough) can dull the highs.
 Ever watch a concert in a stadium?
 Notice how the sound warbles at times and the highs seem to come and go throughout the performance?
 Is that a terrible mix engineer?
 No. That's the atmosphere and wind causing that.
 Did you know air blowing inside your house can also affect WiFi?
 Nevermind, too much of a tangent.

 Speakers have a way to do something headphone cannot in ways you may not expect.
 But this doesn't necessarily mean they're better.
 It's quite subjective.
 Headphones can subtract all that, for what it's worth.
 But speakers can bring you into the room more than you might expect.
 Unfortunately, most consumers aren't listening to speakers anymore.

 Audeze Deckard Class A 4-Watt headphone amp

 I've spent some time training my ears to a set of Shure SRH-1840 headphones powered by an Audeze (Aw-diz-ee) Deckard Class-A headphone amp, a really great piece of gear--surprised Audeze no longer produces it.
-No, these headphones are not the top-of-the line Audeze LCD-4 planar cans, and no, they're not the industry standards such as the Sennheiser HD-600.
+These headphones are not the top-of-the line Audeze LCD-4 planar cans, no, and they're not the industry standards such as the Sennheiser HD-600.

 Shure SRH-1840 correction with SonarWorks Reference 4